 For Information about prayer and worship and topics/objectives covered across all year groups, please see the documents and policies below.

 Our Curriculum Intent for Religious Education:

 At St Mary’s, we believe that it is vital for all our pupils to learn from and about religion, so that they can understand the world around them.
 Through Religious Education, pupils develop their knowledge of the world faiths, in particular the Catholic Faith and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
-Our Religious Education curriculum is central to the entire curriculum and is a core subject at our school.
-We believe that through the exploration of religion pupils develop their sense of self and are encouraged to develop their own beliefs as these will shape their life and behaviour.
+Our Religious Education curriculum permeated the entire curriculum here at St Mary's and is a core subject at our school.
+We believe that through the exploration of religion, pupils develop their sense of self and are encouraged to develop their own beliefs as these will shape their life and behaviour.
 Pupils will develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.
 Religious Education is taught throughout the school in such a way as to reflect the overall aims, values, and philosophy of the school.
-As a Catholic school we promote the Gospel Values and encourage pupils to see these as human values or principles that are universal to all e.g. honesty, compassion, respect, forgiveness, dignity, tolerance and peace.
-Through our curriculum we promote respect and prepare pupils to respond to challenges as adults whilst upholding their own beliefs so that they can make a positive contribution to the community in which they live.
+As a Catholic school we promote the Gospel Values and encourage pupils to see these as human values or principles that are universal to all: honesty, compassion, respect, forgiveness, dignity, tolerance and peace.
+Through our curriculum, we promote respect and prepare pupils to respond to challenges as adults whilst upholding their own beliefs so that they can make a positive contribution to the community in which they live.